geomesa/geomesa-tutorials/geomesa-quickstart-hbase/README.md

 GeoMesa's ``HBaseDataStore`` searches for a file called ``hbase-site.xml``, which among other things configures the Zookeeper host(s) and port.
-If this file is not present, the ``hbase-default.xml`` provided by hbase-common sets the default zookeeper quorum to "localhost" and port to 2181, which is what is used by the standalone HBase described in "Setting up HBase in standalone mode" above.
+If this file is not present on the classpath, the ``hbase-default.xml`` provided by hbase-common sets the default zookeeper quorum to "localhost" and port to 2181, which is what is used by the standalone HBase described in "Setting up HBase in standalone mode" above.
 If you have an existing HBase installation, you should copy your ``hbase-site.xml``